namelivia/game-exercise/client/demos/animal-sounds/README.md

-# Experiments
+# Animal sounds

-Little pygame animal_soundss to test ideas.
+Click on the animal portraits to hear the sound they make.